 - DNN selection: IMS.

-If an application requires media of an IMS session to be routed via a different slice, then the procedure described in subclause 6.8.1.2 may be used where an IMS AS provides assistance information to the network to provide updated URSP rules to the UE.
+If an application requires media of an IMS session to be routed via a different slice, then the procedure described in clause 6.8.1.2 may be used where an IMS AS provides assistance information to the network to provide updated URSP rules to the UE.

 For example, a URSP rule may be provided indicating to the UE that audio traffic related to IMS media must be routed via a PDU session that points to a different slice and specific DNN as shown below: